lenincuadra/myResume/documentation/myLearningsOnThisFile.md

 22. Learning flexbox, but it's not the time, I'm back to focus on BEM, I think need to understand how to make css classes in a scalable way, then, I'll be back to structure the UI.

+23. Scaling the Design System now, trying to build the first tokens,separating css for the LenK DS and basic, cleaning up a lot of the BEM.

+- Adicionalmente, logre alinear items a la derecha, pequenos logros que reflejan el conocimiento de Flex que he aprendido en pocos dias!

 ## Tools

 1. Git